mongolar/mongolar/README.md

 Every web request is a microtransaction for individual pieces of content, vs one monoloithic request for a single web page.
 So intensive processes do not hold up the entire page load.

-Every piece of content (read API request) is individually addressable so if situated behind a tool like varnish, you can easily cache content without making requests to the system.
+Every piece of page content (read API request) is individually addressable so if situated behind a tool like varnish, you can pick and choose caching behavior.

 MongoDB seems to scale rather well, at least for these purposes.